delvtech/pypechain/README.md

 using [Foundry](https://book.getfoundry.sh/getting-started/installation), as well as running pypechain on the output abis.

-If you run into issues during pytest, run `sh scripts/regenerate_types.sh`.
+If you run into issues during pytest, run `make clean; make build-test` to rebuild all solidity and pypechain types in tests.

 We also use [`pytest-snapshot`](https://pypi.org/project/pytest-snapshot/) for some tests to ensure rendered files are as expected.
 If any changes are made to rendering that results in failures in snapshots,